confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

      WHERE GENRE='fantasy';
 ```

-If using Kafka Streams, the provided [TopicNameExtractor](https://kafka.apache.org/27/javadoc/index.html?org/apache/kafka/streams/processor/TopicNameExtractor.html) interface can redirect events to topics.
-The `TopicNameExtractor` has one method, `extract`, which accepts three parameters:
+With the [Kafka Streams library](https://kafka.apache.org/documentation/streams/), use a [TopicNameExtractor](https://kafka.apache.org/28/javadoc/org/apache/kafka/streams/processor/TopicNameExtractor.html) to route events to different streams (topics).
+The `TopicNameExtractor` has one method to implement, `extract()`, which accepts three parameters:

 - The event key
 - The event value